Divine Lotus Flower and its Splendid Healing Power

 The shape of the sources varies from round to elliptical to oblong.
 The lotus flower blooms at sunrise, and the petals disperse in the afternoon.

 Lotus propagates mainly by seed.
 It grows in moist soil and needs at least 6 hours of sunlight per day, and Lotus needs to be fertilized regularly for at least one year.
 Protecting the Lotus from freezing is essential.
-In addition, it needs adequate light as well.
+In addition, it requires adequate light as well.

 Lotus Flower Origin of Life